Dipion transitions from $X(3872)$ to $\chi_{cJ}\ (J=0,1,2)$: Theoretical Framework

 The relevant kinematics we used for calculations are explicitly indicated in Fig. \ref{fig:feyndiagsx}.
 With the Lagrangians in Eqs.~(\ref{Eq:LX})-(\ref{Eq:Lchi}), the decay amplitudes for the $X(3872)\to \pi^0 \pi^0 \chi_{cJ}$ read as

 and

-where $\varepsilon^i(p)$ and $\varepsilon^i(q_3)$ are the polarization vector of $X(3872)$ and $\chi_{c1}$, respectively. $\varepsilon^{ij}(q_3)$ is the symmetric polarization tensor for the $\chi_{c2}$. $I_1$, $I^\prime_1$ and $I_2$ are the four point scalar integral, where the first particle in each square bracket denotes the top left intermediate charmed meson in the corresponding diagram, and the other intermediate charmed mesons in the same diagram are listed in the square bracket in counterclockwise order along the loop.
-The four point scalar integral $I_1$, $I^\prime_1$ and $I_2$ are given in Appendix~\ref{Sec:AppendixA} and the decay amplitudes of $X(3872)\to \pi^+ \pi^- \chi_{cJ}$ are present in Appendix~\ref{Sec:AppendixB}.
+where $\varepsilon^i(p)$ and $\varepsilon^i(q_3)$ are the polarization vector of $X(3872)$ and $\chi_{c1}$, respectively. $\varepsilon^{ij}(q_3)$ is the symmetric polarization tensor for the $\chi_{c2}$. $I_1$, $I^\prime_1$, and $I_2$ are the four-point scalar integrals, where the first particle in each square bracket denotes the top left intermediate charmed meson in the corresponding diagram, and the other intermediate charmed mesons in the same diagram are listed in the square bracket in counterclockwise order along the loop.
+The four-point scalar integrals $I_1$, $I^\prime_1$, and $I_2$ are given in Appendix~\ref{Sec:AppendixA}, and the decay amplitudes of $X(3872)\to \pi^+ \pi^- \chi_{cJ}$ are present in Appendix~\ref{Sec:AppendixB}.
 Using the amplitudes in Eqs.~(\ref{Eq:amp1})-(\ref{Eq:amp3}), the decay width of $X(3872)\rightarrow \pi\pi\chi_{cJ}$ can be obtained by performing three-body phase space integral.
 The decay width of $X(3872)\rightarrow \pi\pi\chi_{cJ}$ is

 where $N=\sqrt{m_X m_{\chi_{cJ}}}$ accounts for the nonrelativistic normalization.
 Similar factors for the intermediate charmed mesons have been absorbed in the definition of the loop function. $J$ is the total spin of the initial particle.
-The symmetry factor $S$ is taken to be 2 for $X(3872)\to \pi^0 \pi^0 \chi_{cJ}$ decays (considering identical $\pi^0 \pi^0$ particles in the final states), and 1 for $X(3872)\to \pi^+ \pi^- \chi_{cJ}$ decays.
+The symmetry factor $S$ is taken to be 2 for $X(3872)\to \pi^0 \pi^0 \chi_{cJ}$ decays (considering identical $\pi^0 \pi^0$ particles in the final states) and 1 for $X(3872)\to \pi^+ \pi^- \chi_{cJ}$ decays.
 The $|\vec{q}^*_1|$ and $|\vec{q}_3|$ are the three-momenta of the outgoing $\pi$ meson in the center of mass frame of the final $\pi\pi$ system and the outgoing $\chi_{cJ}$ meson in the $X(3872)$ rest frame, respectively.
 They are given by

-where $\lambda(x,y,z)$ is the K$\ddot{a}$hlen or triangle function.
+where $\lambda(x,y,z)$ is the K$\ddot{\mathrm{a}}$hlen or triangle function.